-2.6.4 Student scans must be directly supervised by an appropriate mentor, who has appropriate qualifications and experience (i.e. PgC qualification and a minimum of 2\-years post qualification experience or level 2 Radiology) in MSK US, aligned with the student's breadth/remit of practice, as defined in their portfolio. (\Where there is a significant shortage of available mentors, qualified staff with a minimum of 1 year post qualification experience may act as the local mentor if at least one other member of the supervisory team meets the minimum requirement of 2 years' experience).
+Student scans must be directly supervised by an appropriate practice educator/mentor/clinical supervisor who has appropriate qualifications and experience (i.e. PgC qualification and a minimum of 2-year post-qualification experience or level 2 Radiology), aligned with the student's breadth/remit of practice, as defined in their portfolio.
+Where there is a significant shortage of available practice educators/mentors/clinical supervisors, qualified staff with a minimum of 1-year post-qualification experience may act as the local practice educator/mentor/clinical supervisor if at least one other member of the supervisory team meets the minimum requirement of 2 years' experience.